A Contour Integral-Based Algorithm for Computing Generalized Singular Values: A FEAST-SVD Algorithm

 \section{A FEAST-SVD Algorithm}

 We first discuss how to compute the (partial) singular value decomposition using contour integration, as this is an important special case of GSVD.
-This is essentially a symmetric eigenvalue problem because the singular values of \(A\) can be extracted by computing eigenvalues of either the \emph{Gram matrix} \(A\herm A\) or the \emph{Jordan--Wielandt matrix}
+We assume that the singular values of \(A\) that lie in the interval \((\alpha,\beta)\) are of interest, with \(\beta>\alpha>0\).
+In this section we discuss how to apply the FEAST algorithm to solve this problem robustly.
+Special care will be taken to properly handle user-supplied initial guesses, since many real world applications naturally provide meaningful initial guesses to eigensolvers.